chouj/POCalendar/README.md

 - Associated deadlines are marked, not only events.
 - Events can be submitted by everyone via [here](https://airtable.com/shrIHe7ABy8otiAvA).
+- enents with livestream are labeled with different color.

 ### Content sources